neuefische/wd-flipped-classroom-curriculum/sessions/html-forms/README.md

 ## Keywords for Recap:

-input, type=checkbox, fieldset, required, label
+input, type=checkbox, fieldset, required, label, required, validation

 > These keywords are for the weekly summary on Fridays.
 We use the keywords to automatically
 > generate excalidraw tags with the help of